jupyter-widgets/ipywidgets/docs/source/embedding.md

 template project contains a template project for a custom widget library following the best practices for authoring widgets, which ensure that your custom widget library can render on nbviewer.

+## Using `jupyter-js-widgets` in web contexts

+The core `jupyter-js-widgets` library, the JavaScript package of ipywidgets is agnostic to the context in which it is used (Notebook, JupyterLab, static web page).
+For each context, we specialize the base widget manager implemented in `jupyter-js-widgets` to provide the logic for

+ - where widgets should be displayed,
+ - how to retrieve information about their state.

+Specifically:

+ - `widgetsnbextension` provides the implementation of a specialized widget manager for the `Classic Notebook`, and the packaging logic as a notebook extension.
+ - `jupyterlab_widgets` provides the implementation of a specialized widget manager for the context of `JupyterLab`, and the packaging logic as a lab extension.
+ - The embed manager implemented in `jupyter-js-widgets` is a specialization of the base  widget manager used for the static embedding of widgets used by the `Sphinx` extension, `nbviewer`, and the "Embed Widgets" command discussed above.

+We provide additional examples of specializations of the base widget manager implementing other usages of `jupyter-js-widgets` in web contexts.

+1. The `web1` example is a simplistic example showcasing the use of `jupyter-js-widgets` in a web context.
+2. The `web2` example is a simple example making use of the `application/vnd.jupyter.widget-state+json` mime type.
+3. The `web3` example showcases how communication with a Jupyter kernel can happen in a web context outside of the notebook or jupyterlab contexts.
+4. The `web4` example is a tests for the embed widget manager.
+5. The `web5` example makes use of the `tmpnb` service to spawn a Jupyter server, request a kernel from this server and implement the same feature as the `web3` example.